FAQ

 What is a session handover?

-A session handover is a written record of what happened during a Claude Code session: what was built, what decisions were made, why those decisions were made, what is still open, and what should happen next.
+A session handover is a written record of what happened during an AI coding session: what was built, what decisions were made, why those decisions were made, what is still open, and what should happen next.
 Git shows what changed.
 Handovers explain why.

 How does /story work?

-Type /story at the start of a Claude Code session.
+Type /story in Claude Code, or invoke the Storybloq skill as $story in Codex.
 It loads the current project state: tickets, issues, recent handovers, and lessons learned.
-Claude knows what was built, what is blocked, and what to work on next.
+Your AI client knows what was built, what is blocked, and what to work on next.
 No guesswork.

 Can I use it without the Mac app?